 Into the mountains

-This is Springfield.
-The landscape is lush and green since the coast around Christchurch gets a lot of rain.
-In the mountains again the nature looks dry and brown, at least towards the end of the summer.
+As the coastal area around Christchurch gets a lot of rain, the landscape is fertile and green.
+In the mountains, however, it will be the opposite as everything looks dry and brown, at least towards the end of the summer.

-Autumn: ideal time for a New Zealand trip
+Autumn: an ideal time for a New Zealand road trip

-We made our New Zealand campervan trip in April which is autumn.
-It is an ideal time for a South Island road trip.
-There is much less traffic than in summer (January-February) and you don’t need to book your nights in advance.
+Our trip was in April which is autumn, an ideal time for a South Island road trip.
+There is much less traffic than during the summer peak (January-February).
+When there are less travellers you don’t have to plan that much or pre-book your nights to get a site.

-It’s not a long drive to the first pass, Porters Pass, 945 m, and the lakeland after that, Lake Lyndon.
-There is also the turn-off to the Porters Pass Ski Field, the closest ski field to Christchurch.
+Before you notice you will reach the first pass, Porters Pass, 945 m.
+After the pass there comes a lake country, around Lake Lyndon.
+Then comes the turn-off to Porters Pass Ski Field, the closest ski field to Christchurch.

 Christchurch to Greymouth Train Line